 I was taken advantage of by one, so know your rights before you do.
 The big housing corporations have standard forms for their many apartments and many of these will be on the Dutch market.
 For the expat market, you’re more likely to deal with the real estate agencies who act like apartment brokers for individual owners.

-If YOU hire the real estate agency to helps you find an apartment, you're the one who pays the 1 month of rent fee MAX when you find your apartment.
-If the landlord is the one who hired the real estate agent, they are the one who pays it.
+If YOU hire the real estate agency to helps you find an apartment, you’re the one who pays the fee when you find your apartment.
+Technically, the fee should not exist as key turnover fees were banned, but you typically end up paying something to hire an agency.
+It should not exceed one month’s rent..
+If the landlord is the one who hired the real estate agent, they are the one who pays the makelaar fee.
 It is ILLEGAL for the real estate agencies to ask money from both parties and to ask for more than 1 month as a fee.
 Know your rights.

 Amsterdam housing scams